elodrigo/elnewsFrontend/README.md

 ## Structure

+It is basically built in Redux-Thunk pattern.
 Structure of directory is really depends on what you prefer and type of project you build.
  I found organizing directories in `components`, `containers`, and `utils` is kinda readable to me, and makes me easier to locate javascript logic and to add css style.